ASPP: Frequently Asked Questions

 How do you choose which books get funded?

 The ASPP is a competitive program and funding is awarded according to the ASPP’s mandate to assist the publication of books of advanced scholarship in the humanities and social sciences that make an important contribution to knowledge.
 The ASPP's Publications Committee assesses all Publication Grant applications and scores them on scale.
 (For the complete assessment scale, please consult the relevant web page, For authors or For publishers, and review the Publication Grant Guidelines available there.)
 Applications will be ranked according to the Publications Committee's score and the top ranking applications be will be approved.
 Applications scored within a given calendar month will be ranked along with other applications scored in that month.
-An allotted number of applications will be approved and the others will be declined.
+Top ranking applications will be approved and the others will be declined.

 Who gets the money?